WUTAD-Wjy/FARPlan/README.md

-# RAWFormer
+# FARPlan
-Source code of the paper "RAWFormer: Risk-Aware World Prediction Transformer for End-to-End Autonomous Driving"
+Source code of the paper "FARPlan: Future Agent Rollout for Risk-Aware Planning in End-to-End Autonomous Driving"